11 Early Warning Signs of Parkinson’s

 Cognitive Issues

-These include memory difficulties, slowed thinking, confusion and in some cases, dementia.
+These include memory challenges, slowed thinking, confusion, and, in advanced cases, dementia.

 Sleep Disturbances